corentinravoux/lyapower/README.md

 # lyapower

-Fitter for gimlet output and non linear models
+Package for fitting P3D output from Nyx simulations post-processed by gimlet.
+Splicing methods are implemented.

+All models of Arinyo-i-Prats et al. 2015 are implemented